There are many benefits of a holiday with the Youth Cancer Trust for your son or daughter and these include:

 The travel options are:

-Car – Parents are very welcome to bring their children to Tracy Ann House or if the child is of age and has their own car they can drive themselves.
+Car – Parents are very welcome to bring their children to our holiday location or if the child is of age and has their own car they can drive themselves.

-Train – Salisbury, Bournemouth and Poole station are local.
+Train – Dorchester train stations are local.
 We can arrange a pick up from these stations.

-Coach – There may be a group travelling from your area to Bournemouth – please contact us.
+Coach – There may be a group travelling from your area to Dorset – please contact us.

-Plane – Bournemouth Airport and Southampton Airport is 1 hour away.
+Plane – Bournemouth Airport and Bristol Airports are the closest.
 There are domestic flights from all over UK to here.
-We can also arrange to pick up and drop off from Gatwick Airport in London.